K-Phoen/grabana/doc/graph_panels_yaml.md

 # Graph panels

-> The main panel in Grafana is simply named Graph.
-It provides a very rich set
+> The main panel in Grafana is named Graph.
+It provides a very rich set of
-> of graphing options.
+> graphing options.
 >
 > — https://grafana.com/docs/grafana/latest/features/panels/graph/